XmYx/ainodes-pyside/README.md

 Welcome to aiNodes, a desktop GUI with Deforum Art, Outpaint, Upscalers, and many more.

-To install, please download or git clone the installer repository from: https://github.com/XmYx/ainodes-installer
+To install, please make sure you have python 3.10 on your system, then download or git clone the installer repository from: https://github.com/XmYx/ainodes-installer

 - run start.bat